 Our shops feature a fantastic assortment of clothes, accessories and goodies at great prices.
 Volunteering in one of our shops is a great way to meet members of the public and help them with their shopping.

 Shop volunteers help with the day-to-day running of our shops, working as part of a small, friendly team for half a day or more a week.

 As a shop volunteer, you'd do things like operating the till, taking receipt of donated goods and helping customers on the shop floor.
 Volunteers also work behind the scenes to sort and prepare goods for sale in the shop.
 Search all roles

 Our hospice drivers are vital to many of our day patients, who simply wouldn’t be able to get to the hospice for their appointments without them.
-Drivers go to homes throughout the area and give patients a lift in to the hospice.
-You’d need to have your own car but there’s a mileage allowance of 45p per mile so you shouldn’t be out of pocket.
+Drivers give patients a lift in to the hospice from their homes.
+You’d need to have your own car but there’s a mileage allowance of 45p per mile.
 Search all roles

 Be a hospice Day Care Assistant